 The head of the family, Nyamdala, close to sixty, was an experienced, short-spoken herdsman who spent his whole life as a traditional Mongolian nomad, taking care and living off from his animals.

-Right next to Nyamdala’s home, was another ger, home to a herder family employed by Nyamdala who helped him take care of his numerous animals in the summer – this family didn’t own any animals, they just worked for him.
+Not far from Nyamdala’s tent was another ger, home to a less wealthy herder family employed by Nyamdala who helped him take care of his numerous animals in the summer – this family didn’t own any animals, they just worked for him.

 There was plenty of work for everyone, keeping the members of the camp busy all day long.

-Nyamdala’s son and daughter worked in town, but they spent most of their free time in their father’s camp.
-They were both married and had children, who spent their whole summer holiday in the Mongolian countryside with their grandfather.
+Nyamdala’s son and daughter have already moved to the town Baganuur, but they spent most of their free time in their father’s camp.
+They were both married and had children, who spent their whole summer holiday in the Mongolian countryside with their grandfather as well.

 Nyamdala’s sister and her family, and his parents were also regular visitors.